Deep-Symmetry/afterglow/README.md

   - [ ] Fix the transform of lights into the WebGL shader space;
     currently inconsistent.
   - [ ] See if someone can come up with a more bare bones but scalable preview, probably building a geometry of the light cones instead of ray marching through them.
+- [ ] Add a Focus effect type, which is resolved after direction and aim effects are; this will allow, for example, fixtures to be annotated with functions that map from focal distance to DMX value (the Torrents would have two such functions, one for each gobo wheel), and those functions could be used by an auto-focus effect which would be given geometry information about the planes in the room (floor, ceiling, walls, screens), could figure out the distance to the nearest one the fixture is pointing at, and automatically generate a focus channel value to focus at that distance.
+A fade could be used with an oscillator to bounce back and forth between focus on each gobo wheel.
 - [x] Use [claypoole](https://clojars.org/com.climate/claypoole) for
   parallelism.
 - [ ] Change to core.async for all parallelism, since we are already using it anyway.